 This card’s full terms aren’t disclosed to non-members, but your interest rates could be very low with this card, depending on your creditworthiness.
 You aren’t guaranteed this low rate.
 There are no balance transfer fees with this card.

 Lake Michigan Credit Union offers another low-rate card with rewards, the Max Rewards Visa.
 It has an APR that could be as low as 11.75% Variable, and offers 3% cash back on gas, with 2% back at grocery stores and restaurants.

 The Digital Federal Credit Union offers a few different cards, and the Visa Platinum has the lowest rate.
-It also issues the DCU Visa® Platinum Rewards, which has an APR as low as 13% Variable and offers one reward point per dollar for purchases.
+It also issues the DCU Visa® Platinum Rewards, which has an APR as low as 13% Variable and offers one reward point per dollar for new purchases.
 DCU cards have no balance transfer fees and no foreign transaction fees.

 The Navy Federal Credit Union offers several other credit cards too, although none of them have rates as low as the NFCU Platinum.
 All NFCU cards have no balance transfer fees or foreign transaction fees, and some of them have introductory APRs as well.
 They include: